noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

   SERVICE_Y:
     # definition

 # security ###############
+# also see runtime > deploy section
+oom_kill_disable: true # disable kernel from kill service in the event of OOM
+oom_score_adj: ? # relative to other processes, should this service be killed
 init: true # run an init process (PID 1) that forwards signals & reaps processes
 cap_add: # list of linux capabilities to enable
 cap_drop: # list of linux capabilities to disable